 This list of amendments under consideration will change as Ecology gathers more information during the informal comment period.
+Items that have been added or significantly changed since the last draft shared on July 1 are noted in the 'Status of rule language' column.
 Items with note the provisions included to implement Senate Bill 6058.

-WAC 173-441 Rule section Торіс Summary of change Status of rule language Throughout Clarifications for a linked market Clarify certain provisions only apply to entities registered in Washington's Cap-and-Invest program.
+WAC 173-441 Rule section Topic Summary of change Status of rule language Throughout Clarifications for a linked market Clarify certain provisions only apply to entities registered in Washington's Cap-and-Invest program.
 Drafted 173-441-020(1) Retaining existing EPA greenhouse gas reporting requirements to maintain consistency Retain EPA's current greenhouse gas reporting requirements, prior to any proposed revisions.
-Drafted 173-441-030(3) and (6) Electricity - reporting threshold Require reporting of all GHG emissions for electricity in Washington (currently 10,000 MT CO 2 e per year threshold for reporting).
-Drafted 173-441-120(1) Facility specific calculation methods Update specific subparts to EPA's current greenhouse gas reporting requirements to increase reporting consistency with linked jurisdictions.
+Drafted 173-441-030(3) and (6) Electricity - reporting threshold Require reporting of all GHG emissions for imported electricity into Washington (currently 10,000 MT CO 2 e per year threshold for reporting).
+Updated from July 1 draft to indicate first year of new reporting threshold is emissions year 2027.
+173-441-120(1) Facility specific calculation methods Update specific subparts to EPA's current greenhouse gas reporting requirements to increase reporting consistency with linked jurisdictions.
 Ecology is gathering more information before drafting amendments to the rule.
 173-441-124(2) Electricity - definition of electricity importer Revise definition of "electricity importer" to address electricity provided as balancing energy.
-Partially drafted Ecology is gathering more information and will update this definition.
-Please share your comments.
+Updated from July 1 draft to remove placeholder revision addressing balancing energy in the "electricity importer" definition.